Bogdanovic scores career-high 48 points, Jazz beat Nuggets

 Utah did not trail over the final 11:22 of the fourth quarter after Niang hit back-to-back shots to give the Jazz a 103-99 lead.
 Denver scored just one basket over a six-minute stretch and couldn’t quite erase the resulting deficit.

 The Nuggets cut it to 121-118 on a free throw from Rivers.
-Clarkson answered with a stepback 3-pointer with 51.7 seconds left and Bogdanovic hit a pair of free throws in the final seconds to seal the win.
+Clarkson answered with a stepback 3-pointer with 51.7 seconds left and Bogdanovic’s two free throws in the final seconds sealed the win.

-Both offenses sizzled during the first quarter.
-Denver shot 68% from the field and Utah shot 67%.
-The two teams combined for 81 points and 31 total baskets in the quarter.
+“It’s a very well-coached team.
+Players buy in on the system, and they are having fun, they are shooting the ball very well,” Jokic said.
+“They’re playing defense very well.
+They’re playing for each other and that’s why they’re the best team in the West.”

-Denver made 11 of its first 13 shots from the field and staked out a 24-13 lead midway through the first quarter.
-The Nuggets repeatedly blew past perimeter defenders and scored five layups over the first six minutes – culminating with a reverse layup from Gordon that put Denver up by 11 points.
+An inability to take care of the ball hurt the Nuggets down the stretch.
+They tallied seven of their 17 turnovers in the fourth quarter, including two on their final two possessions.

 TIP INS

-Nuggets: Austin Rivers is 15 of 19 from 3-point range in three games against Utah this season.
-Rivers went 5 of 7 from long distance on Friday. … Denver coach Michael Malone was whistled for a technical foul midway through the third quarter after an unsuccessful coach’s challenge. … Jokic made his first seven shots before missing a jumper with 38.4 seconds left in the third quarter.
+Nuggets: Rivers is 15 of 19 from 3-point range in three games against Utah this season.
+He went 5 of 7 from long distance on Friday. … Malone was whistled for a technical foul midway through the third quarter after an unsuccessful coach’s challenge. … Jokic made his first seven shots before missing a jumper with 38.4 seconds left in the third quarter.

 Jazz: Clarkson has made a 3-pointer in 89 straight games. … Bogdanovic surpassed his previous season-high of 34 points during the third quarter. … Niang did not attempt a shot in the first half.
 Utah is 17-1 this season when he scores at least 10 points. … Joe Ingles finished with a team-high nine assists.